 Even if you’re a young company, try to tie revenue to work.
 Structure your payments into a third at project start, a third at the midway point, and a third at project completion, or tie payments to multiple milestones in the project.
 If you want the litmus test of money up front as we did, talk to your accountant or bookkeeper about how to stick the revenue on the balance sheet and then recognize it over time as you work the hours.

 Another strategy that Lullabot uses is to work with clients on an agile basis and have them pay per sprint for a set amount of resources.
 Our sprint model—based on a combination of scrum and rapid prototyping—typically involves a cross-functional team of three full-time resources for a series of two-week sprints at a fixed cost.
 Ideally, the team has a UX unicorn, a back-end developer, and a front-end developer.
 The client controls the backlog and dictates what we work on in each sprint.
 By being cross-functional, small, dedicated, and proficient with Drupal, we’re able to bring projects to market quickly, and for much less than comparable scope waterfall projects.
-In addition, we solve the cash flow problem.
+Also, we solve the cash flow problem.
 Each team earns a regular two-week paycheck for the previous two weeks of work.
 How might you structure deals to avoid the cash flow roller coaster?

 Wood engraving image from the Illustrated London News in 1847